The History of the Engagement Ring Because love is forever.

 The history of the engagement ring

-The history of diamond engagements rings dates back to 1477.
+The history of diamond engagement rings dates back to 1477.
 It was then that Archduke Maximilian of Austria gave a ring with diamonds in the shape of an M to his bride-to-be, Mary of Burgundy.
 But some say the Austrian Archduke wasn’t the first to like it and put a ring on it.
 As a matter of fact, the cavemen already wore rings made of grass to claim their mates!

 In 1886, Tiffany came up with the famous Solitaire engagement ring.
 It consists of a single -and usually round- sparkling diamond set on a delicate gold band.
 Cartier’s Solitaire engagement rings have also been a classic since 1895.
 Solitaire rings have since become the first choice for engagements because they are elegant and atemporal.
 And because, as De Beers so cleverly put it, ”a diamond is forever,” as should be the marriage you’re about to step into.